elchicodepython/HoneyCheck/README.md

 file.

-For each interface, you must define which control module will be executed when a malicious `test_fail` server is detected or when it apparently stops being detected test_pass.
+For each interface, you must define which control module will be executed when a malicious `fail_test` server is detected or when it apparently stops being detected pass_test.

 Control objects are highly customizable pieces of software.
 Each module receives parameters that must be configured.